 Need help choosing your perfect Dubrovnik accommodations?
 Start comparing lodging options in Old Town and beyond with this complete guide to the best places to stay in Dubrovnik including the top areas, neighbourhoods, districts & hotels for travellers…

 Dubrovnik is mostly known for its UNESCO-protected historic area, called Dubrovnik Old Town.
 The Old Town area is very similar to most European cities with a long history.

 As it’s the oldest part of Dubrovnik, Old Town is home to most of the main attractions, including the massive walls that fortify the city, ancient churches, and other historic sites.

-The neighbourhoods to the east and west offer close access to the centre of the city.
+The neighbourhoods to the east and west offer close access to the centre of Dubrovnik.
 In nearby Gruz, you’ll find the biggest farmer’s market in the area.
 In Lapad, you get to enjoy sprawling beaches along the Adriatic Sea.

 The best areas to stay in Dubrovnik include:

 ✔ Best area to stay in Dubrovnik to immerse yourself in history & culture

 Old Town in the centre of Dubrovnik holds a lot of historical and cultural significance.
 It’s home to the main landmarks and the top things to do in Dubrovnik.

-The original city was a walled fortress built in medieval times.
+The original city of Dubrovnik was a walled fortress built in medieval times.
 The walls were made of white stone and some sections remain intact.
 There are also many historic sites that are sure to attract history buffs, including Sponza Palace and Rector’s Palace.

-This neighbourhood is surprisingly small, forcing residents to make use of every square meter.
+This Dubrovnik neighbourhood is surprisingly small, forcing residents to make use of every square meter.
 The narrow streets are crowded with houses and buildings.
 The area is also brimming with some of the best restaurants in the region and unique cafes and bars.